slcs-jsc/mptrac/projects/kpp/README.md

 # KPP Chemical Integrator

 This project uses the **Kinetic PreProcessor (KPP)** to solve chemical reaction systems.
 KPP is a widely used tool for generating code that integrates chemical reactions in atmospheric models.
-It converts chemical equations and mechanisms into optimized C or Fortran code that can be linked to large-scale models.
+It converts chemical equations and mechanisms into C code that can be linked to large-scale models.

 ## Overview